Lake Tauca: Chronology

 The existence of Lake Tauca was preceded by a dry period, with minor lake events recorded in Salar de Uyuni in the Late Pleistocene at 28,200–30,800 and 31,800–33,400 BP.
-This period was accompanied by the disappearance of ice from Nevado Sajama.
-A dry period is also noted in Africa and other parts of South America around 18,000 BP, and the retreat of the Amazon rainforest may have produced the lake low-water mark.
-The era may have been drier than the present.
-The drying of Lake Minchin left a salt layer about 20 m thick in the Salar de Uyuni, where gullies formed.
-Some ooid sediments formed before the Lake Tauca phase.
-Around 28,000 BP, lake levels rose in Lake Huinaymarca (Lake Titicaca's southern basin), preceding Lake Tauca by about two millennia.
-During this period, lakes in the Uyuni basin were intermittent.
-Previous lakes in the basin were generally small and shallow.
+The era may have been drier than the present; ice had disappeared from Nevado Sajama and the Amazon rainforest had retreated.
+A dry period is also noted in Africa and other parts of South America around 18,000 BP.
+The drying of earlier lake stages had left carbonate and salt deposits; including an about 20 m thick salt layer in the Salar de Uyuni.